BarbyKelly/project-5/README.md

 ## am I responsive

-- Responsiveness test/image created with: [am I responsive](https://ui.dev/amiresponsive)
+- Original responsiveness test/image created with: [am I responsive](https://ui.dev/amiresponsive)

+- Numerous attempts to create an up to date responsiveness test, have failed, due to test site failing to connect to the website.

 [Back to Credits](#credits)